GamerNoTitle/MCDR-Mirror-Server/README.md

 use`!!mirror rcon <command>` to input command to mirror server, ***WITHOUT A SLASH AHEAD***

 **CAUTION: IF YOU DISABLED THE RCON IN THE MIRROR SERVER, YOU CAN ONLY TWO WAYS TO TURN OFF IT BY USING THE COMMAND `/stop` IN THE MIRROR SERVER OR USE OTHER MCDR PLUGINS LIKE [SimpleOP](https://github.com/GamerNoTitle/SimpleOP) OR [StartStopHelper](https://github.com/MCDReforged-Plugins/StartStopHelper).
 REMEMBER TO TURN THE MIRROR SERVER OFF BEFORE YOU SYNC THE WORLD INTO IT**

+If you found that you stop the server by using the command `!!mirror stop` and it hangs on `Waited * seconds attempting force stop`, I'm very sad to tell you, this is a server-core's bug, not `mirror`‘s.
+For more information, you can visit here https://bugs.mojang.com/browse/MC-154617

 ### Getting Started